 - You may be hospitalized early in your pregnancy for blood sugar control.

-- A fetal echocardiogram will be ordered at 20-22 weeks to look for heart defects.
+- A fetal echocardiogram will be ordered at 20 to 22 weeks to look for heart defects.

-- You should have an eye exam by an ophthalmologist & foot exam by a podiatrist.
+- You should have an eye exam by an ophthalmologist and foot exam by a podiatrist.

 Genetic Screening/Testing for Birth Defects

-Amniocentesis: This is a procedure done around 15 weeks gestation, where under ultrasound guidance a needle is inserted through the mother’s abdomen into the fetal amniotic sac to withdraw about 2 tablespoons of amniotic fluid.
+Amniocentesis: This is a procedure done around 15 weeks gestation, where under ultrasound guidance a needle is inserted through the mother’s abdomen into the fetal amniotic sac to withdraw about two tablespoons of amniotic fluid.
 This fluid is cultured for fetal cells and chromosomes are examined for chromosomal defects and neural tube defects.
-This test is about 99% accurate.
+This test is about 99 percent accurate.
 The risks are minimal but may include miscarriage, infection, and bleeding.
 This is considered a diagnostic test.

-Non-Invasive Prenatal Test (Panorama): This screen is a blood test from the mother as early as 9 weeks gestation (we prefer to do it around 12 weeks).
-Fetal cell fragments are analyzed for Down syndrome, Trisomy 18, Trisomy 13 and Monosomy X. There is an >99% accuracy for the first 3 and 91.7% for Monosomy X. You will still need a blood test at 15 weeks for screening for open neural tube defects.
+Non-Invasive Prenatal Test (Panorama): This screen is a blood test from the mother as early as nine weeks gestation but we prefer to do it around 12 weeks.
+Fetal cell fragments are analyzed for Down syndrome, Trisomy 18, Trisomy 13, and Monosomy X. There is a greater than 99 percent accuracy for the first three conditions and 91.7 percent accuracy for Monosomy X. You will still need a blood test at 15 weeks for screening for open neural tube defects.

 These tests only provide information about chromosomal defects and neural tube defects.
 Other defects such as mental retardation or heart defects are not tested.
-There is a 3-5% risk of a birth defect without a known cause for all pregnancies regardless of the mother’s age.
+There is a three to five percent risk of a birth defect without a known cause for all pregnancies regardless of the mother’s age.